muritane/coordination-architecture/load-bearing_theory_stack.md

 * information is partial or asymmetric,
 * resources are bounded,
 * actions are irreversible,
-* failure carries non‑trivial cost.
+* failure carries non-trivial cost.

 Under these conditions, independent execution becomes unsafe.

 **Coordination pressure** is the minimum additional structure required for continued viability.

+Coordination pressure is structural, not social.
+It applies equally to distributed software, biological systems, supply chains, institutions, and multi-agent environments.

 ### Displacement and Masking